NicolasChoukroun/momentum-heatmap-rsi-cross/README.md

 ## Overview

-The *Momentum + Heatmap with RSI Cross* is an advanced visual indicator designed to replace traditional oscillators by merging multiple indicators into one.
+The *Momentum + Heatmap with Hybrid Cross* is an advanced visual indicator designed to replace traditional oscillators by merging multiple indicators into one.
 It combines **Vortex**, **Stochastic**, **RSI**, and **MACD** into a unified, mathematically enhanced momentum signal.
 This tool highlights trend shifts, potential reversals, and momentum build-up with intuitive visuals and alert signals.

 The indicator includes: